-Associates at mid-size and large law firms spend roughly 60% of their time on document review.
-For a firm billing associates at $150 to $400 per hour, that is an enormous amount of high-cost labor applied to work that is largely pattern matching: reading contracts, identifying non-standard clauses, flagging risks, and extracting key terms.
+Associates at mid-size and large law firms spend much of their time on document review.
+That is an enormous amount of high-cost labor applied to work that is largely pattern matching: reading contracts, identifying non-standard clauses, flagging risks, and extracting key terms.
 A single commercial lease review takes 2 to 4 hours manually.
 A due diligence package for an M&A deal can consume weeks of associate time across hundreds or thousands of documents.

 The Real Cost of Manual Document Review